Blind and Visually Impaired Tennis

 Details of how are where to play blind and visually impaired tennis along with contact details and any future competitions and VI tennis sessions where you can go along and give the sport a try.

-Highlights the history of blind tennis with rules, training information, news and future tournament dates.
+The International Blind Tennis Association (IBTA) highlights the history of blind tennis with rules, training information, news and future tournament dates.
+Site includes blind tennis video clips.

 Providing full rule detail for soundball, the exciting sport of tennis for the blind and visually impaired along with how fully sighted people can play against blind player.